 And for the record — my personal favorite Barcelona neighborhood to stay in is Gràcia!

-El Born is the neighborhood to stay in if you are looking to be in the heart of the old city with fantastic artisan shops and hip restaurants.
-While it can be touristy, El Born is one of our favorite neighborhoods.
+El Born is our pick for the best neighborhood in Barcelona.
+It’s THE neighborhood to stay in if you are looking to be in the heart of the old city with fantastic artisan shops and hip restaurants.
+While it can be touristy, El Born is one of the best places to stay in Barcelona.

 El Born is also perfect for anyone looking to be in the heart of Barcelona, as it’s walking distance to Barceloneta, the beach, the Gothic Quarter, and several metro stops that can connect you to all the different major sites in the city.

 This neighborhood is perfect for exploring little local shops full of amazing products from handmade ceramics to custom leather aprons (which every trendy restaurant seems to have their waiters wear!) to art galleries.
+If you plan on buying souvenirs, this is definitely one of the best areas to stay in Barcelona!
 The alleyways are filled with street art, especially la bomba (the bomb), which represents Barcelona’s anarchist spirit, and flags and buntings for the perfect photo opportunities.

 Be sure to pop into the Picasso Museum, which showcases the artist’s work from an early age to some of his most famous paintings.
 Try to visit on the first Sunday of the month when it’s free!
 Then grab a coffee or a vermouth at one of the many outdoor patios and soak in the relaxed lifestyle here.